metabase/metabase/docs/embedding/signed-embedding-parameters.md

 Note that [locked parameters](#restricting-data-in-a-signed-embed) may limit the values that show up in an embedded filter widget.

-## Populating an editable filter widget with a default value
+## Populating an embedded filter widget with a default value

-If you want to set a default value for your [embedded filter widget](#adding-a-filter-widget-to-a-signed-embed), you can pass that default value to the corresponding parameter name in your iframe's `src` attribute.
+If you want to set a default value for your [editable filter widget](#adding-a-filter-widget-to-a-signed-embed), you can pass that default value to the corresponding parameter name in your iframe's `src` attribute:

 ```
 your_embedding_url?parameter_name=value